Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---

-- 🗃️ Compatible with ‼️‼️ [Pulsar](https://github.com/SpaceGT/Pulsar) TILL [v2.3.1](https://github.com/SpaceGT/Pulsar/releases/tag/v2.3.1) ‼️‼️ and [S.E.
+- 🗃️ Compatible with ‼️‼️ [Pulsar](https://github.com/SpaceGT/Pulsar) TILL [v2.3.1](https://github.com/SpaceGT/Pulsar/releases/tag/v2.3.1), not working from v2.4.0 ‼️‼️ and [S.E.
 Launcher](https://github.com/StarCpt/SpaceEngineersLauncher).
 - 🔄 Game hotfixes proof! if it stops working, just run the tool again.
 - 🔕 Update only needed when a new DLC is released: just download, overwrite and launch the tool.